klappi-s/ippl-frk/VISUALISATION.md

 ## Trame Web UI

-We provide a basic Trame based (https://kitware.github.io/trame/) **web-based interactive UI**.
+We provide a basic Trame-based (https://kitware.github.io/trame/) **web-based interactive UI**.
 Its current implementation should provide the most important features to imitate the ParaView client, needed for live visualization.
-We mainly provide this, since the official ParaView binaries for macOS based systems don't provide Catalyst live support.
-Meaning even for remote run simulation, one can't live connect to this simulation with the local ParaView client.
+We mainly provide this because the official ParaView binaries for macOS-based systems do not provide Catalyst live support.
+This means that even for remotely run simulations, one cannot live-connect to the simulation with a local ParaView client.

 ### Preparing Trame
 To ensure compatibility one can use the `pvpython` executable to run the Trame script.